swiftwebservices/SEP/README.md

 *Super fast and multithreaded up to 1000 threads

-*Lifetime license and free upgrades
+*Yearly license and free upgrades